Maternity photos are a great way to capture a fleeting yet important moment in a new mother’s life.

 They may want to use these detail photographs to decorate the nursery or make a memory album in the future.

-The baby bump is the main focus of maternity sessions.
+The growing bump is the main focus of maternity sessions.
 But it’s also about the parents-to-be.
 Ask your clients to bring props or wardrobe.
 These should represent their personalities.

 For example, a couple who love Disney, or a couple or mama who loves to ride motorcycles.

 You’re giving the parents-to-be a chance to represent their personalities as well.
-This will make the session even more meaningful.
+This will make the maternity sessions even more meaningful and personal.

 This applies if you have the opportunity to photograph your client in their home.
 Take a few moments to capture the baby’s nursery.